 The PCP will have the authority to charge each member seeking a medical consultation a fee of \$2.00 per person per visit.
 Provisions for exemption of payment include children under 5 years old, women attending pre-natal care, persons over 60 as well as those possessing the Golden Citizen Social Security Card and residents of the Southern Region.
-Where a member who does not qualify for an exemption of the consultation fee, but due to financial hardships cannot meet the co-payment, the PCP can using its discretion waiver the fee to the benefit of the member and to ensure his or her access to services.
+Where a member who does not qualify for an exemption of the consultation fee, but due to financial hardships cannot meet the co-payment, the PCP in its discretion waiver the fee to the benefit of the member and to ensure his or her access to services.
+Such fee are subject to revision by relevant parties.

 Patients who cannot prove prior registration with NHI or foreign visitors may be charged the customary consultation fee.
 The PCP must provide these patients or their family members with a list of valid fees before rendering the service.
+Any fee collection must be accompanied by the MOH receipt and filed for auditing purposes.

-The PCP shall accept payments in full for consultation and other fees established by NHI only.
+The PCP shall accept payments in full for consultation and other fees established by NHI/MOH only.
 In no event included but not limited to, non-payment, NHI insolvency, or breach of the contractual agreement, shall any physician or PCP director or personnel bill, charge, collect a deposit from, seek compensation, remuneration, or reimbursement from or have any recourse against its registered members and/or other visiting NHI members seeking medical attention.